jinheeyi/Studio-project/README.md

 let colSize; let rowSize;
 ```
 ![Screenshot 2025-02-12 163926](https://github.com/user-attachments/assets/5cd2d3e6-6789-4af0-8a07-70f3b18edab9)
 It was quite complicated on how it worked throughout the glitch code, but I never gave up and plenty researched on making this code.
-Thanks to (Patt Vira)[https://www.youtube.com/@pattvira], I had a lot of help from youtube, and followed her course video along.
+Thanks to [Patt Vira](https://www.youtube.com/@pattvira), I had a lot of help from youtube, and followed her course video along.